Pursuing Superior Returns by Investing in Demographic Growth

 Neo-Boomers

-Millennials and the leading edge of Gen Z are in the midst of household formation now; a spending surge the market has priced for the present rather than the decade ahead.
+Born between 1987 & 2009, this younger cohort outnumbers their Baby Boomer parents.
+They are in the midst of household formation now; a spending surge the market has priced for the quarter rather than the decade ahead.

 The Excluded Middle